Tianrui Liu(刘天瑞)

-I am currently an Associate Processor at the Department of Computer Science, National University of Defense Technology (NUDT).
+I am currently an Associate Professor in the Pattern Recognition and Machine Intelligence (PRMI) group at the Department of Computer Science, National University of Defense Technology (NUDT).
 Before, I was a Research Associate in the BioMedIA Group in Imperial College London, advised by Professor Daniel Rueckert and Dr. Bernhard Kainz.

 I'm interested in computer vision, deep learning, object detection and pattern recognition, image and video processing and medical image analysis.